hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   Explanation

-  In order to enable NTP, we need an additional command “ntp authenticate”.
+  In order to enable NTP, we need an additional command “`ntp authenticate`”.

 - <span style="color: #008888; font-weight: bold;">Question 53</span>